YosysHQ-GmbH/ivy/README.md

 #### `[automatic] proof ... endproof`

-Automatically add the proof to the database, when it has no arguments, or when it's used in any other proof with `use` or `assume`.
+With `automatic` the proof is added to the database automatically, when it has no arguments, or when it's used in any other proof with `use` or `assume`.
 Without `automatic`, the proof is only added to the database when added explicitly with `solve proof <name>;`.

 #### `solve proof <name>;`